 In a series of blogs members of the A&DS Board explains what attracted them to join the A&DS Board, their policy priorities and what they wish their secret built environment super power would be.
-First up is Karen Anderson who has been the chair of A&DS for nearly eight years.
+First up is Karen Anderson who was chair of A&DS for nearly eight years until end of September 2018.

 It is a privilege to be part of an organisation that works every day to make Scotland’s built environment better and the skill, insight and passion of our staff are my inspiration.
 The work they do is incredibly important as it focusses on the things that practitioners and communities tell us need to change; it helps identify opportunities and support people to make more resilient places and communities.